dneimke/IntegrationServiceSample/README.md

 #IntegrationServiceSample

-A .NET reference architecture for how to create a home-spun integration services layer with a of providing a good enough reference for how to separate systems when building an integration hub within your enterprise.
+A .NET reference architecture for creating a home-spun integration services layer with a of providing a good enough reference for how to separate systems when building an integration hub within your enterprise.

 ## TOC